joanrig/congress_front_end/devlog.md

 ###to do

 ###requirements - todo

-## You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.
+use FETCH to POST data to your API - do not use jQuery methods.

 ## There should be 5 stateless components
-1. dropdown when you get it working
+1. ??
 2. some presentational component for Congress container
 3. some presentational component for Senate container
 4. some presentational component for House container